British philosophy: Jeremy Bentham

+Bentham's views are said to be hedonistic, regarding pleasure as the only intrinsic good and pain as the only intrinsic evil.
 Utilitarianism was described by Bentham as "the greatest happiness or greatest felicity principle".
-Bentham's utilitarianism is known for arguing that the felicific calculus should be used to determine the rightness and wrongness of acts.
-It does this by measuring the amount of pain and pleasure for various acts.
-Bentham thought that pleasure and pain could be broken down into distinct units called hedons and dolors.
+Bentham held the felicific calculus should be used to determine the rightness and wrongness of acts, by measuring the amount of pleasure and pain, which he thought could be broken down into distinct units called hedons and dolors.